I am a PhD student at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 and a fellow of the International Max Planck Research School on Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS).

-Under the supervision of Dr. Jörg-Uwe Pott, I'm analyzing the benefit of applying image reconstruction
+Under the supervision of Dr. Jörg-Uwe Pott, I am studying novel methods for approaching the resolution limits of current 8m-class telescopes.

-Besides the research, I'm an outreach fellow at the House of Astronomy in Heidelberg.
-In this position, I guide visitor groups to the planetarium and the MPIA campus on mount Königstuhl, for more details see the OUTREACH section.
+Besides the research, I am engaged in the public outreach activities at the House of Astronomy in Heidelberg as an outreach fellow.
+In this position, I guide visiting groups to the planetarium and the MPIA campus on mount Königstuhl, for more examples see the OUTREACH section.

-Speckle HolographyAdaptive optics (AO) systems and image reconstruction algorithms are indispensable tools when it comes to high-precision astrometry.
+Speckle HolographyAdaptive optics (AO) systems and image reconstruction algorithms are indispensable tools when it comes to high-resolution astrometry, especially when observations at the resolution limit of the telescope are desired.
 In this project, we analyze the potential of combining both techniques, i.e. by applying image reconstruction on AO corrected short exposures.
-For this purpose, we simulate speckle clouds with and without AO corrections in the end-to-end AO simulation tool YAO (Rigaut & van Dam, 2013) and create synthetic observations, including all relevant noise contributions.
-We apply holographic image reconstruction to the obtained observations.
-The results are accepted by PASP, see PUBLICATIONS.
+For this purpose, we simulate speckle clouds with and without AO corrections in the end-to-end AO simulation tool YAO (Rigaut & van Dam, 2013) and create synthetic observations, including all relevant noise contributions, using the PYTHON package VEGAPy.
+We reconstruct the object with the holographic imaging algorithm (Schödel et al. 2012, 2013) to the obtained observations and find that using (partial) AO corrections enables the use of fainter holography reference stars and/or longer integration times.
+Both extent the applicability of the speckle imaging technique, fainter reference stars enable studying fainter fields and longer integration times enable the use of slower detectors.
+The results are published by PASP, see PUBLICATIONS.
+Currently we work on implementing a corresponding observing mode at the large binocular telescope (LBT, Arizona, USA), for LBT/LUCI.

 Publications and other scientific contributions